 To revert to a restore point (created at a previous date and time), when the computer was functioning optimally, follow these steps:

-- 1. Select Start > Control Panel > System and Maintenance > System. - 2.
-In the left pane, click System protection. - 3.
-Click the System Protection tab. - 4.
-Click the System Restore button, and then click Next.
+- 1. Select Start > Control Panel > System and Security > System.

+- 2. In the left pane, click System protection.

+- Click the System Protection tab.

+- 4. Click System Restore.

+- Follow the on-screen instructions.